Adapted from IPFW Faculty Senate Document SD91-5, as amended 12/13/2010.

 The IPFW Code of Student Rights, Responsibilities, and Conduct (hereafter, the Code) sets forth general policies and procedures governing the use of university facilities by students.
 Various university policies establish similar requirements for faculty and staff.
-The purpose of these guidelines is to interpret these policies and procedures for students, faculty, and staff using the university's IT facilities.
+The purpose of these guidelines is to interpret these policies and procedures for all persons using the university's IT facilities, including students, faculty, staff, guests, and other affiliates of the university.

 University IT resources are designed to be used in connection with legitimate, university-related purposes.
 The use of university IT resources to disseminate obscene, pornographic, or libelous materials, to threaten or harass others, or otherwise to engage in activities forbidden by the Code or university policy is subject to disciplinary action.